-Norwegian’s new direct route popular with travellers: “Cheap and easy”
+Norwegian’s new direct route to Reykjavik popular with travellers: “Cheap and easy”

 Today, March 26, Norwegian Air Shuttle launched non-stop service between Stockholm and Reykjavik.
 The atmosphere before departure was festive, and it is clear that there is interest among travellers at Stockholm Arlanda in this destination: